creepcomp/cisco-device-manager/readme.md

-# Cisco Manager
+# Cisco Device Manager

-Cisco Manager is a Python-based application built with Tkinter that allows users to manage multiple Cisco devices via SSH.
+Cisco Device Manager is a Python-based application built with Tkinter that allows users to manage multiple Cisco devices via SSH.
 This tool provides a user-friendly interface for executing commands, organizing devices into groups, and backing up configurations to a TFTP server.

 ## Features